nadialefebvre/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API

-Weekly project for Technigo's bootcamp, week 19: build an API for happy thoughts project
+Weekly project for Technigo's bootcamp, week 19: build an API for happy thoughts project (May 2022)

+## Tech stack

+- JavaScript
+- Node.js
+- Express
+- MongoDB
+- API

+## The problem

 This week's project was to use Express and MongoDB to build an API with both GET request endpoints to return data and POST endpoints to create data.

-## The problem

 This third project with backend was very simple for me, I had no issue/difficulty.
 The only thing I really had to find how was the right function in Mongoose to update the "hearts" property of an object in the database, nothing that a little googling didn't solve.